botpress/botpress/docs/getting_started/trivia_actions.md

 Now let's look at a slightly more complicated action.

-The `sendRandomQuestion` action does the following:
+The `sendRandomQuestion` action does the following: [[This section needs more explanation and it doesn't make sense.
+I will revisit when it's elaborated on]]
 - It sends a random *Content Element* from the `trivia` *Content Types* using the built-in `event.reply` method
-- It captures that message sent to the user
+- It captures the message sent to the user
 - It extracts the good answer from the multiple choices
 - It stores the good answer in the state